 *3: Comrared with the FUJIFILM X10

 Phase detection pixel data is actively used in image formation as well, in order to realize distance calculation and high image quality.
-Focusing via digital split image included in FUJIFILM X100S is an innovative new idea which was realized by visualizing the image data received from phase detection pixels.
+Focusing via digital split image included in ARS-C sensormodels are an innovative new idea which was realized by visualizing the image data received from phase detection pixels.

 During image sensor development, we strive to resolve three major issues: 1. reducing interference; 2. increasing sensitivity; and 3. increasing dynamic range.
 The optimal method for sensor size was used for X-Trans CMOS Sensor II.
 By re-examinig and optimizing its design, we worked toward increasing each and every relevant value, as well as to increase image quality.
 Our goals remained unchanged in the development of the phase detection pixel sensor.